article background

 On 1 July 2019, the Victorian Government announced the ‘Solar Homes Program’, which aims to further encourage the uptake of solar with an upfront rebate.
 The government intends to help households invest in solar, while decreasing the state’s carbon emissions.
 So, if you don’t already have solar, now may be the perfect time to get on board.

 Victorians currently benefit from some of Australia’s most generous solar incentive schemes.
-These include Small-scale Technology Certificates (STCs), Feed-in Tariffs (FiTs), and the already mentioned Solar Homes Program.
+These include Small-scale Technology Certificates (STCs), Feed-in tariffs (FiTs), and the already mentioned Solar Homes Program.

 Small-scale technology certificates in Victoria